 All graduate programs follow basic fall, spring and summer calendar session dates in the Goshen College campus calendar, with some minor variations.
-The Master of Arts in Environmental Education program begins in July and ends in May, spanning two academic years.
+The MAEE program begins in July and ends in May, spanning two academic years.

 Drop/add period

 Students may drop or add courses without notation on the transcript, until the second course meeting for weekly courses and up to one week for courses that meet daily.